 - Drink plenty of fluids, enough so that your urine is light yellow or clear like water.

 - Get some exercise every day.
 Try to do moderate activity at least 2½ hours a week.
 Or try to do vigorous activity at least 1¼ hours a week.
 It's fine to be active in blocks of 10 minutes or more throughout your day and week.

 - Take a fiber supplement, such as Citrucel or Metamucil, every day if needed.
 Read and follow all instructions on the label.

 - Schedule time each day for a bowel movement.
 Having a daily routine may help.
 Take your time and don't strain when having a bowel movement.

-Urinary incontinence may be treated with medicines.
-But in many cases, treatment with behavioral methods (bladder training, timed urination) and Kegel exercises are tried before medicines.
+Not all forms of urinary incontinence are treated with medicines.
+In many cases, treatment with behavioral methods (bladder training, timed urination) and Kegel exercises are tried before medicines.
 These treatments, when combined with medicine, may help some women more than either treatment alone.

 There are several different kinds of surgeries to correct stress incontinence, which occurs when weakened pelvic floor muscles allow the bladder neck and urethra to drop.
 These surgeries seek to lift the urethra, the bladder, or both into the normal position.
 This makes sneezing, coughing, and laughing less likely to make urine leak from the bladder.

 If other treatments (like pelvic floor muscle exercises) haven't worked to control your incontinence, surgery may be your best option.
 What kind of surgery you have depends on your preference, your health, and your doctor's experience.